-We are extremely proud to work alongside colleagues in our community including General Practice and Hospital teams to achieve the best outcomes possible for our patients.
-We are a certified provider of specialist of palliative care services and have a large, professional multidisciplinary team including palliative care specialist doctors, nurses, cultural support and social workers amongst many others.
+Our vision at Tōtara Hospice is to honour living and dignify dying.
+We are a certified provider of specialist palliative care services and have a large, professional multidisciplinary team including palliative care specialist doctors, nurses, cultural support and social workers amongst many others.

-Each referral is triaged and screened and directed through the right pathway of services based on the individual needs of each patient.
+Each new patient referral is triaged and supported through a pathway of services based on their individual needs.

-The Inpatient Unit is based at Totara House, 140 Charles Prevost Drive, The Gardens, Manurewa.
+The Inpatient Unit is based at the Tōtara Hub, 140 Charles Prevost Drive, The Gardens, Manurewa.
 All our rooms are private (with ensuites) allowing us to provide specialist care and support within a homelike environment 24 hours a day seven days a week.
 Our IPU has a focus on symptom management and end of life care.

-Assisted dying is legal in New Zealand from 7 November 2021.
+Assisted dying became legal in New Zealand on the 7th November 2021.

 For further information please click here.